 For something unique, you can get also get wooden ball winder.
 While most winders are made of plastic, this one is made of beautiful wood.

-The drawback is that it takes up more room, but since it’s made of wood it’s at least beautiful to look at it.
+The only downside is it takes up more space, but hey, it’s wooden, so at least it’s nice to look at!

 Bonus - Jumbo Yarn Ball Winder